lovely-io/lovely.io-stl/stl/dom/docs/element/events.coffee.md

       hash.r = hash.e

       # adjusting the real event name for the current browser
-      hash.r = 'rightclick'     if hash.e is 'contextmenu' and Browser is 'Konqueror' hash.r = 'DOMMouseScroll' if hash.e is 'mousewheel'  and Browser is 'Gecko'
+      hash.r = 'rightclick'     if e is 'contextmenu' and Browser is 'Konqueror' hash.r = 'DOMMouseScroll' if e is 'mousewheel'  and Browser is 'Gecko'

       # making the event handler wrapper, basically it wraps
       # the event and calls the original function in a correct context